COVID-19 Workplace Resources and Tools

 U.S Department of Justice

-- DOJ COVID-19 Workforce Safety Plan: Includes provisions specifically applicable to people with disabilities and the ADA.
+- DOJ COVID-19 Workforce Safety Plan (PDF): Includes provisions specifically applicable to people with disabilities and the ADA.